flaviagiammarino/blog-website/blog/inflation_autopilot.rst

 allowing users to inspect and modify the generated ML pipelines to incorporate domain expertise when necessary.

-Given a tabular dataset and a specified target column, Autopilot generates a set of candidate ML pipelines optimized for the dataset's characteristics and the specific problem type, with each ML pipeline implementing the end-to-end process of data preparation, feature selection, algorithm training and hyperparameter tuning.
+Given a tabular dataset and a specified target column, Autopilot generates a set of candidate ML pipelines optimized for the dataset's characteristics and the specific problem type.
+Each candidate pipeline implements the end-to-end process of data preparation, feature selection, algorithm training and hyperparameter tuning.
-After that, Autopilot evaluates the candidate ML pipelines to produce a leaderboard and select the one with the best performance.
+Autopilot then evaluates the candidate pipelines to produce a leaderboard and select the best-performing pipeline.

-As part of this process, Autopilot automatically generates a set of data analysis and model insights reports in various formats, along with Jupyter notebooks that allow users to examine and refine the ML pipelines without reverting to a fully manual approach.
+As part of this process, Autopilot automatically generates a set of data analysis and model insights reports in various formats, along with Jupyter notebooks that allow users to examine and refine the pipelines without reverting to a fully manual approach.
-Autopilot's full integration with the broader SageMaker platform allows users to quickly deploy the final ML pipeline in production.
+Autopilot's full integration with the broader SageMaker platform allows users to quickly deploy the final selected pipeline in production.

 2. Solution
 ***************************************************************************************************************